talesprates/LampSolver/README.md

 ## F.A.Q.
 1) What it is the lamp number i should use?

 Doesnt matter.
 The problem is not about lamps and numbers but switchs and logical NOT operations.
 Fix a number for each lamp and it should run just fine.
+You can use [THIS](http://imgur.com/nNdTWnb).

 2)Ok, i have the result, what to do next?